tobie/specref/README.md

 In order to do so you can fork the project and make a pull request to update it, or you can ask to be added as a project collaborator (we're pretty open about that) in which case you'll be able to push changes directly.

 In both cases, all changes are automatically tested using [travis](https://travis-ci.org/tobie/specref/).
-If all tests pass, the changes are immediately (and automaitcally) deployed.
+If all tests pass, the changes are immediately (and automatically) deployed.

 Some rules to observe when editing the databases follow.